marcoverl/CVUserGuide/source/Overview.rst

 "Dipartimento di Fisica e Astronomia"), and INFN Laboratori Nazionali di Legnaro (LNL).

-The CloudVeneto is currently based on the *Train* version of the OpenStack middleware.
+The CloudVeneto is currently based on the *Xena* version of the OpenStack middleware.